AznIronMan/cnbdber/README.md

 pip install 'cnbdber[mongo]'
 pip install 'cnbdber[ssh]'  # for SSH tunnel support
 ```
+Notes on SSH dependencies:

+- The SSH tunnel feature relies on `sshtunnel` and `paramiko`.
+Some environments may emit Cryptography deprecation warnings (e.g., TripleDES).
+As of 0.3.1 these are suppressed internally so CLI and library output stays clean.
+- If you pin dependencies yourself, ensure `paramiko<3` when using `sshtunnel`.
 - From source (development):
 ```bash
 pip install -e .